 Review

-After countless production delays and controversies (due to director changes, COVID-19, and Ezra Miller's legal problems), THE FLASH zooms into the big screen.
-However, it is the end of the era for the Snyderverse as a new age for the DC Movie Universe begins now, with James Gunn spearheading the development.
+After numerous production delays and controversies (due to director changes, COVID-19, and Ezra Miller's legal problems), THE FLASH zooms into the big screen.
+However, it is the end of an era for the Snyderverse as a new age for the DC Movie Universe begins now, with James Gunn spearheading the development.
 Looking back, I've read a few comics of the Scarlet Speedster and watched the Justice League cartoons and the TV series.
 However, it's about time the Flash got his movie, which is what fans would want.
 Unfortunately, it's anything but a standalone big-screen adaptation.

 Despite the ongoing turmoil and controversy that ended their acting career, I don't mind seeing Ezra Miller again as the Scarlet Speedster, even though the actor needs all the help they can get and does deserve a second chance.
 After 31 years, Michael Keaton returns as the legendary Caped Crusader, only as a much older alternate version.
 His performance adds a new layer of depth and nostalgia to the film, but sadly, his rendition has gone to waste.
 Sasha Calle didn't get a chance to shine as Supergirl, and her role didn't do anything to save this movie.
 The rest of the cast, such as Michael Shannon, returns as General Zod, who was underutilised.